pudo-attic/grano-old/README.md

 * Is the graph name spaced by network?
 * Are slugs constant?

+**Where does the schema live?**

+Options:

+* In the database, associated with the network to which it belongs
+* On disk, in a namespaced folder.

 **How does versioning work?**

 Entities and relations - the nodes and edges of the graph - are